 Seed transmission is highly unlikely to be responsible for last season’s outbreaks, as the incidence of phytoplasma in pigeon pea crops in different paddocks (planted with the same seed) varied from very low to extremely high.

-Please report any outbreaks to entomologists Hugh Brier and Liz Williams at DAF Kingaroy, and to plant pathologist Murray Sharman at DAF Brisbane (contact details below).
+Please report any outbreaks to entomologist Hugh Brier at DAF Kingaroy, and to plant pathologist Murray Sharman at DAF Brisbane (contact details below).